 In Figure 7 an overview of the fuzzy logic inference process for one visual style is shown.
 The inference process evaluates the value for a given style at each voxel position.
-In Figure 7 two rules affect the visual style color-coding.
+In Figure 7 two rules affect the visual style color coding.
 The fuzzy logic inference is illustrated for a voxel with density value 0.6 and a curvature value of 0.2.
-We use the example of Figure 7 for the description of all fuzzy logic inference steps: rule specification, membership function evaluation, fuzzy set operations, implication, aggregation, and defuzzyfication.
+We use the example of Figure 7 for the description of all fuzzy logic inference steps: membership function evaluation, fuzzy set operations, implication, aggregation and defuzzyfication.

 Membership Functions and Fuzzy Set Operations: The base for the semantic description of parameters are fuzzy sets.
 Fuzzy sets are specified via membership functions.
-In Figure 7 the definition of the piecewise linear membership functions low density, middle density, high density, close to zero curvature, green color-coding, and red color-coding can be seen.
-The membership of a given value of a volume attribute to a fuzzy set is described by the membership function.
-There is a wide range of functions that can be used to specify a fuzzy set.
-However, we found piecewise linear membership functions sufficient.
-In Figure 7 the evaluation of the membership function middle density results in 0.8 for a density value of 0.6, whereas the membership function high density results in 0.25.
+In Figure 7 the definition of the piecewise linear membership functions low density, middle density, high density, close to zero curvature, green colorcoding, and red color-coding can be seen.
+The membership for a given value of a volume attribute to a fuzzy set is described by the membership function.
+In Figure 7 the evaluation of the membership function middle density results in 0.8 for a density value 0.6, whereas the membership function high density results in 0.25.
 The membership function close-to-zero curvature results in 0.2 for the curvature value 0.2 in the example of Figure 7.
 Logical operations can be applied on fuzzy sets.
-The unary negation operator (i.e., not) results in the calculation of one minus the membership function.
+The unary negation operator (i.e. not) results in the calculation of one minus the membership function.
 In the example of Figure 7 the negation is applied to the fuzzy set curvature is close to zero.
 The curvature value of 0.2 therefore results in a membership value of 0.8 for the fuzzy set curvature is not close to zero.

-The combination of multiple fuzzy sets is done using one of the binary operators and and or.
+The combination of multiple fuzzy sets is done using one of the binary operators and, and or.
 The and operator results in a minimum operation for the membership functions of the operands.
 The or operator results in a maximum operation for the membership functions of the operands.
 In the example of Figure 7 the and operator is applied to the fuzzy sets density is high and curvature is not close-to-zero.
 The result of this operation is 0.25 as this is the minimum of the chosen values in the example.